yeahia-sarker/graphbit/docs/development/contributing.md

 - Fix typos and improve clarity

 ### 🧹 Code Contributions
-- Follow coding standards (see main CONTRIBUTING.md)
+- Follow coding standards and best practices
 - Write tests for new features
 - Ensure all quality checks pass